 So, what exactly does an error in a Kubernetes Manifest look like?
 Well, the most common errors are YAML formatting errors, property names with simple typos, invalid values and JSON syntax errors (insert links to related articles).

 But, in my experience, the most common error is similar to what I do with my keys: forgetting.
 Specifically, forgetting to include required properties for your objects like image names for containers.

-Fortunately, Monokle has an easy solution if you happen to leave your specified properties behind on the counter.
+Fortunately, Monokle has an easy solution if you happen to leave your specified properties behind on the counter (link to article).

-But, enough about my chaotic morning, let’s take a closer look at some of the most common hiccups when dealing with Kubernetes Manifests:
+Enough about my chaotic morning, let’s take a closer look at some of these errors, shall we?

 Formatting YAML Errors can cause a whole slew of fun problems to solve, here are some of the typos we see regularly:

 - name: MY_ENV_VAR